omry/omegaconf/docs/source/structured_config.rst

     ...     height: Height = Height.SHORT
     ...     description: str = "text"

-You can create a config based on the ``SimpleTypes`` class itself, or based on instances of it.
+You can create a config based on the SimpleTypes class itself or an instance of it.
 Those would be equivalent by default, but the Object variant allows you to set the values of specific fields during construction.